que-rb/que/README.md

 Que also includes a worker pool, so that multiple threads can process jobs in the same process.
 It can even do this in the background of your web process - if you're running on Heroku, for example, you don't need to run a separate worker dyno.

-*Please keep an eye out for problems when running Que in production.
-It's still new compared to other RDBMS-backed queues, and there may be issues that haven't been ironed out yet.
-Bug reports are welcome.*

 Que is tested on Ruby 2.0, Rubinius and JRuby (with the `jruby-pg` gem, which is [not yet functional with ActiveRecord](https://github.com/chanks/que/issues/4#issuecomment-29561356)).
 It requires Postgres 9.2+ for the JSON datatype.